Chances of getting into University of Oregon

 |SAT Reading 75th||680|

 |Average SAT Score||1240|

 What are the SAT requirements for students to be admitted to University of Oregon?

 University of Oregon typically requires applicants to be in the top 32 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1150 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1060.
 The estimated average SAT composite for admitted freshman is 1240 out of 1600.
+The school ranks #5 in Oregon for highest average SAT composite score.
 A competitive SAT score is critical as 63 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|

 |ACT Reading 25th||22|